krishaamer/green-filter-research/research/literature/fintech.md

 -   Tan (2020) proposes *“financial ecologies”* to understand the dynamic relationships between various actors: investors, advisors, government, where the government plays an active role in growing financial inclusion and responsible financial management.
 However, the paper further suggests that current robo-advisors (available in Singapore) make the investor captive to the agency of AI, making the person lose agency over their financial decisions.

--   Li et al. (2022) suggests retail “investor attention can significantly improve enterprises’ green innovation level”
+-   Li, M. et al. (2022) suggests retail “investor attention can significantly improve enterprises’ green innovation level”

 -   Celo and Impact Market